hjmegens/hjmegens.github.io/_posts/2021-11-08-Micro-Professor-1B.md

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/MPF/20210721_215835_.jpg?raw=true" alt="fig1" style="width: 400px;"/>

 But the TL866 and TL866II+ can not read the 25xx series of ROMs.
 It can read the 27xx series of ROMs though, which are very similar, apart from a few key differences.
 One of the differences is the that a few pins that have similar functions are in different positions, although 21 of 24 pins are in fact the same.
-To read the 2532 ROM, therefore, I could simply rewire three pins (and even get away with two if I wanted) to read it as if it were a 2732.
+To read the 2532 ROM, therefore, I could simply rewire three pins to read it as if it were a 2732.

 I found a [rewiring solution](https://www.sinclairzxworld.com/viewtopic.php?t=3281):